nurmohammed840/util-cursor.rs/README.md

-A simple cursor implementation for reading data from array.
+A simple cursor implementation for reading data from array slice.
 It's similar to `std::io::Cursor` from std library.

 ## Usage